girip11/scala_learning/lang_docs/1_scala_beginner_udemy/2_oo_basics/7_anonymous_classes.md

     def eats: Unit =  println("Eating")
 }

-// Arguments should be passes to the Person val john = new Person("John", 25) {
+// Arguments should be passed to the Person val john = new Person("John", 25) {
     override def eats: Unit = println("Eating pizza") }
 ```

-* Works for traits as well.
-In this case, all the abstract fields and methods in the trait should be implemented by the anonymous class.